 The project has been managed by the Genesee County Land Bank in partnership with the city.
 Federal brownfield funds were used to address immediate safety concerns on the site including installation of the green cap.
 Upkeep and maintenance is being managed by the Genesee County Parks.

 Construction was completed on the first phase in 2016.
 The Flint River Corridor Alliance is dedicated to helping support plans for the future phases of the site, to assisting with recreational amenities, and to working with our partners to help program the site.
-We helped coordinate and sponsor the first event site in September 2016, Cycling Circles.
+We helped coordinate and sponsor the first event site at the site, Cycling Circles.
+The event took place for the second time in September 2017.

 The City of Flint was awarded a $1.6 million United States Environmental Protection Agency (EPA) Revolving Loan Cleanup Sub-grant from the Genesee County Treasurer to address environmental concerns and construct the initial phases of a landscaped cap on Chevy Commons.